rendy-it/osticket-prereqs/README.md

 </p>
 <p>

-- From the Installation Files folder on your Desktop,
+- From the Installation Files folder on your Desktop:
   - Install the PHP Manager (PHPManagerForIIS_V1.5.0.msi).